By Mark W. Swarbrick

 That’s a nice multicultural story, but that’s all it is – a story.
 It is a myth fabricated for the palate and worldview of a modern humanistic culture.
 The real account is much more meaningful, exceedingly wonderful and instructional.
 Let me tell you the true story of the first Thanksgiving.

 The Pilgrims were a sect of the Puritans.
 They did not call themselves Pilgrims, but Separatists.
-Puritans believed the government affiliated Church of England still adhered to too many Catholic dogmas and needed reformation.
+The Separatists believed the government-affiliated Church of England still adhered to too many Catholic dogmas and needed reformation.
 Pilgrims, or Separatists as they were then called, took this a step further, claiming that the Church of England was still basically Catholic in doctrine and was so steeped in error that it was beyond being reformed.

-The Pilgrims were particularly devout Christians.
+The Pilgrims were particularly devout born-again Christians.
 They used the Geneva Bible and did not trust the modern version authorized by the government – the King James Version.
 To escape persecution many Pilgrims fled to Holland, but found that environment too worldly for their tastes.
 They dreamed of establishing a Christian society in the new world.
-About 40 of them sailed to America, on-board the Mayflower, along with 62 other passengers.
+One hundred and two of them sailed to America, on-board the Mayflower, along with sixty-two other passengers.

 Their destination was Manhattan Island, which they expected to reach in about a month.
 It was not to be.
 They suffered inclement weather in route which delayed them and ran their stores low.
 The crossing took 66 days instead of 30.
 The Mayflower made landfall at the desolate and wild shoreline of what is now Cape Cod, 250 miles north of their intended destination.
 This was a disaster, or so it seemed, but time would reveal it was providential.